• Skip to main content

 5. Elephants Are Big and Powerful

-One elephant molar is the size of a brick! .Elephants may be the largest land animal but the blue whale is the largest animal on the planet.
-Elephant trunks have over 40,000 muscles which helps them in breathing, smelling and communicating.
+Elephant trunks have over 40,000 muscles which help them in breathing, smell and communicate.
 They are capable of picking up something as big and heavy as an average-sized horse to something as tiny as a grain of rice.

 6. Elephants Might Help Us Fight Cancer

-In the universities of Utah and Chicago, researchers has discovered that elephants had evolved a higher DNA repair process to remove those cells that might help in cancer mutations or maybe a cause of it.
-This could help scientists develop advance drugs to treat cancer or even prevent it from developing.
+In the universities of Utah and Chicago, researchers have discovered that elephants had evolved a higher DNA repair process to remove those cells that might help in cancer mutations or maybe a cause of it.

 7. Elephants Could Also Help Hearing-Impaired